 Meeting consumer expectations

-The amino acid profile responds to growing consumer demand for transparent and traceable products.
+The amino acid profile addresses the growing consumer demand for transparent and traceable products.
 By providing accurate information on amino acid composition, manufacturers can reassure consumers about the nutritional and functional quality of their products.

 Regulatory compliance

-Aminogram analyses are essential for meeting regulatory requirements for food labeling and validating health claims.
+Aminogram analyses are essential to meet regulatory requirements for food product labeling and the validation of health claims.
 They also help ensure that products comply with environmental and ethical standards.

 Personalized nutrition

-Thanks to the aminogram, it becomes possible to develop personalized diets adapted to the specific needs of individuals, taking into account their metabolism, physical activity and health objectives.
+Thanks to the amino acid profile, it becomes possible to develop personalized diets adapted to the specific needs of individuals, taking into account their metabolism, physical activity and health goals.

 Emerging technologies